 10. Hang ornaments at varying lengths.

-This is another high impact option that comes in at a low cost.
+This is another high-impact option that comes in at a low cost.
+To secure the ornaments, you'll want a pack of clear Command Strip Decorating Clips.

 11. Go cactus crazy.